miguelrcborges/Slippi-Presence/README.md

 # Usage

-Put your connection code under code.txt and your path do slippi's replays in path.txt (eg ".\Documents\Slippi)
+Put your connection code and your slippi's replay folder path (eg ".\Documents\Slippi) in config.ini